jalbrekt85/Redbubble-Bot/README.md

 3. If this is your first time running the script, you will be prompted to login to redbubble.
 Login and the script will continue.

-The script will you your latest design that you've uploaded as a template for the designs it uploads.
+The script will upload your latest design that you've uploaded as a template for the designs it uploads.
 This can be changed in `get_template_link()`

 Manually select a design as the template by copying the duplicate copy URL of the design: